Multi-cloud monitoring: A quick recap

 Public clouds are an immediate option in these unprecedented times, and many organizations are leveraging them to set up and optimize their infrastructure.
 In this blog, we'll learn how Site24x7 prevailed over today's challenging circumstances to ensure seamless multi-cloud monitoring experiences for our partners and customers.
 Here's a quick recap from the Site24x7 team about our 2020 cloud monitoring successes.

-Starting with AWS, let's look at some of the updates we released in 2020, including new AWS integrations and enhancements, and new best practice recommendations.
+Starting with AWS, let's look at some of the updates we released in 2020, including new AWS integrations and enhancements, and best practice recommendations.

 AWS monitoring best practices